 - All simulations can be saved in one project file.

 - The user has access to all new parameters defined in MoBi®.
 This is especially useful when a simulation was enhanced for instance with a submodel that requires some parameterization.

 In summary, the user will be able to simulate complicated scenarios like drug-drug-interactions, parent-metabolite interactions and pharmacokinetic/ pharmacodynamic scenarios in PK-Sim® after importing the respective models.

-Click on the Individual Simulation icon in the Import/Export tab and specify the file to be imported.
+- Click on the Import/Export tab then click on the Individual Simulation iconand specify the file to be imported.
 The simulation will be imported into the project and will be available from the Simulation Explorer.

-Click on the Population Simulation icon in the Import/Export tab.
+- Click on the Import/Export tab, then click on the Population Simulation icon.
 In the Simulation panel of the opening window, you have to select the file to be imported.

-You can export the simulation results (concentration-time profiles within all included organs and compartments) to MS-Excel® by
+You can export the simulation results (concentration-time profiles within all included organs and compartments) to MS-Excel®.